 Several molecular drivers for oncogene addiction represent strong predictive biomarkers and excellent therapeutic targets.
 They are generally mutually exclusive of each other [43-45].
-These tumours are much more common in never-(never smoked or who smoked < 100 cigarettes in lifetime), long-time ex- (>10 years) or light-smokers (<15 pack-years) but they can also be found in patients who smoke.
+These tumours are much more common in never-(never smoked or who smoked < 100 cigarettes in lifetime), long-time ex- (>10 years) or light-smokers (< 15 pack-years) but they can also be found in patients who smoke.
 The vast majority of oncogene-addicted lung cancers are adenocarcinomas.
 Patients, in general, tend to be younger, while female gender and East Asian ethnicity particularly enriches for EGFR-mutant tumours.
 Nonetheless, guidelines suggest that all patients with advanced, possible, probable or definite, adenocarcinoma should be tested for oncogenic drivers [43-46].
-Molecular testing is not recommended in SCC, except in those rare circumstances when SCC is found in a never-, long-time ex- or light-smoker (<15 pack-years) [IV, A].
+Molecular testing is not recommended in SCC, except in those rare circumstances when SCC is found in a never-, long-time ex- or light-smoker (< 15 pack-years) [IV, A].
 Testing for EGFR mutations and rearrangements involving the ALK and ROS1 genes are now considered mandatory in most European countries.
-BRAF V600E mutations are rapidly approaching this status as first-line BRAF/MEK inhibitors are more widely approved, while HER2 (human epidermal growth factor receptor 2) and MET exon 14 mutations and fusion genes involving RET and NTRK1 (neurotrophic tyrosine receptor kinase 1) are evolving targets/biomarkers [43-46].
+In many oncology services, BRAF V600E mutations as testing is also mandated as first-line BRAF/MEK inhibitors are more widely approved.
+NTRK1 (neurotrophic tyrosine receptor kinase 1) has emerged as a target with approved treatments in many European countries.
+HER2 (human epidermal growth factor receptor 2) and MET exon 14 mutations and fusion genes involving RET are evolving targets/biomarkers [43-46].

 EGFR tyrosine kinase inhibitors (TKIs) are established effective therapies in patients who have activating and sensitising mutations in exons 18-21 of EGFR [47].
-Prevalence is around 10%-20% of a Caucasian population with adenocarcinoma but much higher in Asian population.
+Prevalence is around 10%-20% of a Caucasian population with adenocarcinoma but much higher in Asian populations.
 Around 90% of the most common mutations comprise deletions in exon 19 and the L858R substitution mutation in exon 21.
 Any testing approach must cover these mutations [I, A]; however, complete coverage to include exons 18-21 is recommended [III, B].
 The T790M exon 20 substitution mutation is only rarely found in EGFR TKI-naive disease using standard techniques but is the most frequent cause of resistance to first- and second-generation EGFR TKIs (50%-60% of cases).
 Cases of patients carrying germline T790M mutation have also been reported [48].
 Further studies to better understand the prevalence, familial penetrance and lifetime lung cancer risk in germline T790M-mutant patients are warranted.
 Implications of this mutation in TKI-naive disease are unclear, but the availability of TKIs effective against T790M-mutant recurrent disease makes T790M testing on disease relapse mandatory [I, A].
 Cell-free DNA (cfDNA) blood testing is an acceptable approach to detect T790M at relapse but lacks sensitivity, so all patients with a negative blood test still require tissue biopsy [II, A] [49].
 Tissue biopsy may also be more effective in identifying other resistance mechanisms which may require alternative treatment (SCLC transformation, MET amplification, HER2 alterations etc.).